 The two ‘Fuldt Flor’ areas are maintained by staff and students, though AU gardeners are responsible for mowing the lawn.

-The task of allocating more of AU’s green areas to biodiversity is managed by a working group that consists of:
+The work to increase biodiversity in AU’s green areas is managed by a working group that consists of:

 The daily management of AU’s green spaces is carried out by AU’s gardeners, who are in charge of maintaining the green areas as well as sweeping and winter-proofing the pavements, paths and roads.